xcgd/account_report_webkit/README.md

 * no initial balance computed because the report shows open invoices from previous years.

-The Trial balance: list of accounts with balances
+Trial balance: list of accounts with balances

 * You can either see the columns: initial balance, debit, credit, end balance or compare balances over 4 periods of your choice